russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 A far away and high place
 Named "Angel's Rest"
 Where the fox could be alone
-And slumber in the Sun
+And slumber in the Sun.
 Clouds and sunbeams, his ceiling
 The fox slept hard
 and free from nightmares
 Of the woods and the dark.

-And of the woods
+And of the woods, you should know,
 There are nymphs.
-And they care deeply for the world
+And they care deeply for the world.
-Among pixies who trick and prank
+Among pixies who trick and prank,
+Elves who could care less,
+Fairies who dislike you,
 The wood nymph
 Loves the woods and
-And all the creatures in it
+And all the creatures in it.

 There was one...
-A creature of laughter
+A creature of such laughter
-With bright blue eyes she could
+with bright blue eyes she could change the weather.
-Change the weather.
-And she knew the paths through the roots
-Even when she let it rain
-Because the trees wanted it
+& she knew the paths through the roots even when she let it rain because the trees wanted it.
-She'd laugh, wet, muddied
+She'd laugh to herself, wet & muddy

 Dancing on air
-She tripped and loved the colors
-All the little flowers
+she tripped and loved the colors all the little flowers for
-It was her design, the manifest
+It was her design, her manifest
-To make sure the glory of creation
+To make sure the glory of creation should be looked after;
-Should be looked after
-Pushed a bit
+Even pushed a bit

 She came up a slumbering fox
 She set to cleaning and combing